 As one of the largest companies in the electronic payment space, Mastercard is likely to benefit from increased use of debit and credit cards as a form of payment for goods and services.

 Long-Term Dividend Growth Stock #7: Visa Inc. (V)

 Visa has a very low dividend yield, of 0.7%.
 A dividend yield less than 1% might be an automatic disqualifier among income investors who focus on high yields.
 However, even a tiny dividend yield can grow to a high yield over time, especially given Visa’s high dividend growth potential.

-Over the past five years, Visa has increased its quarterly dividend by approximately 24% per year, on average.
-At this rate, Visa’s dividends will double every three years.
-If Visa can maintain a 24% annual dividend growth rate, investors would earn a 6% yield on cost in 10 years.
+Over the past five years, Visa has increased its quarterly dividend by approximately 20% per year, on average.
+At this rate, Visa’s dividends will double roughly every 3.5 years.

 Such high dividend growth is made possible by Visa’s tremendous competitive advantages and strong brand.
 With that in mind, it is not surprising to see that Warren Buffett owns 10.5 million shares of Visa, which is one of Buffett’s highest-quality holdings.

 Visa is a giant in the global payments industry.
 Visa-branded cards and payment products facilitate over $6 trillion in global payments volume every year.
 The company has multiple sources of revenue which can be seen below: